JEDAI: A System for Skill-Aligned Explainable Robot Planning: Conclusions and Future Work

 \section{Conclusions and Future Work}

 We demonstrated a novel AI tool JEDAI for helping people understand the capabilities of an arbitrary AI system and enabling them to work with such systems.
 JEDAI converts the user's input plans to low level motion plans executable by the robot if it is correct, or explains to the user any error in the plan if it is incorrect.
 JEDAI works with off-the-shelf task and motion planners and explanation generators.
 This structure allows it to scale automatically with improvements in either of these active research areas.
+JEDAI's vizualization-based interface could also be used to foster trust in AI systems~\cite{Beauxis21_role}.

-In the future, JEDAI can be extended to work as an interface that makes AI systems compliant with Level II assistive AI – systems that makes it easy for operators to learn how to use them safely~\cite{srivastava_2021_unifying}.
-Extending this tool for working in non-stationary settings, and generating natural language descriptions of predicates and actions autonomously are a few promising directions of future work.
+JEDAI uses predefined abstractions to verify plans provided by the user.
+In the future, we plan on extending it to learn abstractions automatically~\citep{shah2022using}.
+JEDAI could also be extended as an interface for assessing an agent's functionalities and capabilities by interrogating the agent~\citep{verma_21_asking,nayyar2022differential,verma2022discovering} as well as to work as an interface that makes AI systems compliant with Level II assistive AI – systems that makes it easy for operators to learn how to use them safely~\cite{srivastava_2021_unifying}.
+Extending this tool for working in non-stationary settings, and generating natural language descriptions of predicates and actions autonomously are a few other promising directions of future work.